 If you're interested in learning more about sperm whales and contributing to their conservation, here are some tips and expert advice:

-• Support sustainable fisheries: Overfishing can deplete the prey populations that sperm whales rely on.
-By supporting sustainable fisheries that use responsible fishing practices, you can help ensure that sperm whales have access to the food they need to survive.
+- Support sustainable fisheries: Overfishing can deplete the prey populations that sperm whales rely on.
+By supporting sustainable fisheries that use responsible fishing practices, you can help see to it that sperm whales have access to the food they need to survive.
 Look for seafood that is certified by organizations like the Marine Stewardship Council (MSC).

 FAQ